From the Pleigne plateau to Lake Lucelle

 Notes

-Another car park is available in Lucelle opposite the Notre-Dame Chapel (on the French side).
-You will then need to join the route on the lake dyke at point (12).
+Another possible car park is in Lucelle opposite the Notre-Dame Chapel (on the French side).
+You will then need to join the route on the lake embankment at point (12).

-(9)The Clairière des Geais shelter, sometimes called "La Cabane", is an open shelter with a large table and benches on the terrace and several tables and benches inside.
-It is generally free to use, but is sometimes rented out for the day, in which case you will have to make do with a table under the nearby trees.
+(9)The shelter at Clairière des Geais, sometimes called "La Cabane", is an open shelter with a large table and benches on the terrace and several tables and benches inside.
+It is usually open to the public, but is sometimes hired out by the day; in this case, you will have to make do with a table under the nearby trees.

 Worth a visit